jaipandya/wedding/README.md

 ## Usage

+### Command Line

+List all available commands

+    wedding

+Print a personalized wedding invitation

+    wedding invitation

+Glory words for the groom

+    wedding groom

+Glory words for the bride

+    wedding bride

+RSVP for the event

+    wedding rsvp

+Map location of the venue

+    wedding location

+### Public API

 New wedding

     # By default it would take config options from
-    # lib/wedding/default_config.rb, which can be overrridden
+    # lib/wedding/default_config.rb, which can be overridden
-    # by passing yoru own hash
+    # by passing your own hash

     wedding = Wedding.new

-Print the invitation card
+Returns invitation card string

     wedding.invitation

+Wedding venue coordinates

+    wedding.location

-Open google maps location in the browser
+Returns google maps URL of the venue
-This requires you to be working on a graphical system with a presence of a web browser

     wedding.map_location